General Plan Comprehensive Update

 Please Join Us

-In October, Y2 Analytics will conduct a statistically valid Resident Dual-Mode Survey through phone calls and online interviews.
-Additionally, over the next ten months, we will work with residents, businesses, and stakeholders as we update our community’s General Plan.
+Over the coming months, we will work with residents, businesses, and stakeholders as we update our community’s General Plan.
 Please subscribe through the link on the right to receive updates about the project, including information on upcoming community meetings.

 How Did We Get Here?